HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Experiments and Discussion

 \subsection{Validation of Prediction Model}

-As shown in Table~\ref{tab:A-LSTM_2_comparison}, the proposed signal preprocessing pipeline, which includes the derived capacity feature $\dot{Q}_i(Q, I)$, consistently improves the performance of all evaluated models.
-Notably, our proposed prediction model, CNN + A-LSTM + ODE-LSTM, achieves the best results, with the lowest RMSE of 158.09, highest \( R^2 \) score of 0.89, and lowest MAPE of 6.95\%.
-These results confirm the effectiveness of combining CNN with A-LSTM and ODE-LSTM components, especially when enriched with the derived capacity feature.
+As shown in Table~\ref{tab:A-LSTM_2_comparison}, the comparison between using only statistical features ($I$, $V$, $Q$) without $\dot{Q}$ and using combined fused features ($I$, $V$, $Q$, $\dot{Q}$) demonstrates that the proposed signal preprocessing pipeline—enhanced with the derived capacity feature $\dot{Q}$—consistently improves performance across all evaluated models.
+Notably, our prediction model, combining CNN, A-LSTM, and ODE-LSTM, achieves the best performance with the lowest RMSE of 158.09, highest \( R^2 \) score of 0.89, and lowest MAPE of 6.95\%.
+These results confirm the effectiveness of integrating tailored CNN and ODE-LSTM blocks with A-LSTM, particularly when enriched by the derived capacity feature.
+Moreover, the results indicate that incorporating ODE into A-LSTM (ODE-A-LSTM) does not yield superior performance compared to the use of standard LSTM in this context.

 To assess the impact of various configurations on the prediction model performance, we conducted a series of experiments evaluating RMSE across different settings.
 These included activation functions (GeLU~\cite{lee2023mathematical}, HardSwish~\cite{avenash2019semantic}, ReLU~\cite{banerjee2019empirical}, LeakyReLU), ODE integration schemes (RK4~\cite{tay2012spreadsheet}, Midpoint~\cite{yu2019properties}, Heun2/3~\cite{saadoon2025numerical}, Euler~\cite{salleh2012ordinary}), convolutional kernel sizes, hidden layer sizes, and the selection of the relative time variable $R_t$ (RT), as defined in the A-LSTM paper~\cite{liu2020anomaly}.
 Each configuration was isolated while keeping other components fixed to ensure fair comparison.
 The results, visualized in Figure~\ref{fig:rmse_model_configs}, indicate that specific choices—such as using LeakyReLU as the activation function, Euler for ODE integration, a kernel size of $k=5$, a hidden size of 64, and first RT in A-LSTM block yielded lower RMSE values.
-These optimal settings were highlighted in the figure to emphasize their contribution to improved predictive accuracy.
-This analysis validates the importance of fine-tuning model configurations to achieve optimal performance in the target task.
+The optimal settings consistently yield the lowest RMSE, indicating that these configurations better capture battery degradation signatures and, in turn, improve RUL prediction accuracy.

 Figure~\ref{fig:visualization_RUL} illustrates the RUL prediction performance of the proposed model across eight test battery cells taken from the test sets of two battery datasets.
 The red curves represent the predicted RUL, while the black curves denote the ground truth.
 Across all battery cells, the predicted RUL closely follows the actual degradation trend, confirming the model’s ability to generalize across diverse data distributions.
 Notably, the model successfully captures the nonlinear degradation behavior, particularly in cells such as \texttt{b1c31} and \texttt{10-4}, where the actual RUL exhibits mild fluctuations.
 Although slight overestimations appear in the early cycles and near EOL periods, the predictions remain consistently aligned with observed values.